PROPOSE A PERFORMANCE OR READING

 The Studios presents a wide range of live performances in our 200-seat Helmerich Theater, from intimate concerts and storytelling events to full-scale theater and dance productions.
-We welcome proposals across genres—including music, dance, theater, spoken word, and more.
+We welcome proposals across genres — including music, dance, theater, spoken word, and more — as well as staged readings of new plays in development through our First Look series.

 PROPOSE A PERFORMANCE